 The Lieutenant told them the station address where they were holding Zach and Mikah thanked him again.
 Past that hurtle, Mikah led the others out to the air-raft and flew them.
 Again, they were an aerial attraction for those on the ground excited to see flying grav vehicles.
 Eventually, Mikah very carefully selected the same exact parking space she had placed down in earlier, using the raft's location recording data to identify it.
 As she did, she noted they were being watched by no less than three watching teams of officers.Off To Measure Up

 While they dismounted, Mikah saw that the officers didn't approach but remained very watchful.
 It was not until they left the parking field with the duffel bags of armor that one of the teams moved to intercept them and request their paperwork.
-On inspecting the permits, they took a great deal of time making sure the paperwork was proper.
+The officers took a great deal of time inspecting the permits, making sure the paperwork was completely proper and nothing had been added to the duffles.
 Finally, they asked the team's destination, and were told by Mikah that they were headed for the Seamstress' shop giving that address as well.
 Hearing this, the officers asked if they minded being escorted to their destination?
 Mikah surprised them, saying she preferred that and thanked the officer.

 This pleased the officer, as he recovered his expression and waved over another pair of officers to join them.
 While this happened, Mikah said, "We would be very grateful for that!"
 Eventually, as the group moved, one of the two pairs led Mikah's group and the other followed.
 When they arrived, and entered the seamstress' shop, Mikah recognized all the women she'd seen before as well as the teen girl.
 But everyone in the shop now seemed to look back at Mikah and the others as if they were mass murderers.
 The girl was doing her best to keep herself as out of sight as possible while still being able to see.